Introduction to the NEC

 On sale for a limited time!

-This self-paced online training course provides a basic introduction to the National Electrical Code, including its purpose, scope, arrangement of chapters, language conventions, measurements and definitions.
+This self-paced online course provides a basic introduction to the National Electrical Code, including its purpose, scope, arrangement of chapters, language conventions, measurements and definitions.

 Upon completion you should be able to: